 Build Your Qualifications

 This is a more long-term solution to making more money, but it's definitely the most sustainable (you can't job hop continually, and there will be a limit to how much more your boss is willing to pay you).

 3. Tighten Your Budget

 Take a really good look at where your money is going.
-Making budget adjustments is most effective when you tackle the bigger ticket items: housing, cars, health care, child care.
+Making budget adjustments is most effective when you tackle the bigger ticket items: housing, cars, health care, and child care.

 Save Up for a Down Payment While Renting